Learn Cyclomat

 Change spin direction

 Set one arm to spin in the opposite direction.
+Co-rotating arms creating outward arcs and inner detail.
 Counter-rotating arms create patterns that fold back on themselves in beautiful ways.

 Experiment with phase

 Shift the phase of each arm.
-Phase controls the starting angle, and even small changes can dramatically transform the shape's structure.
+Phase controls the starting angle.
+It is the difference in phase between arms that creates novelty.

 Outcome